How we are complying with the public sector Equality Act 2010

 During the year our Board of Trustees and our committees regularly discussed equality issues as items of importance having real impact on the lives of our pupils and staff.
 These issues and our responsibilities under the legislation are also regular items of discussion between the Chief Executive Officer and the Trust’s head teachers, both in their one to one meetings and also as the senior leadership group of the Trust.
 While we take a Trust wide view of our responsibilities, we also are sensitive to any issues that may be individual to a school.

-All schools managed by Cuckoo Hall Academies Trust (CHAT) are committed to ensuring equality of opportunity for all pupils, staff, parents, guardians and carers irrespective of race, gender, disability, belief, sexual orientation, age or socio-economic background.
+All schools managed by the Trust are committed to ensuring equality of opportunity for all pupils, staff, parents, guardians and carers irrespective of race, gender, disability, belief, sexual orientation, age or socio-economic background.

 We have put in place an effective culture of inclusion and diversity in which all those connected to the school feel proud of their identity and ability to participate fully in school life.